smwhite24/project_1/README.md

+Project Description:
+  Our group compared mortgage rates against real estate prices.
+Our assumption was that increasing mortgage prices have a negative effect on real estate prices, because as mortgage rates increase and it becomes more difficult to borrow and afford to purchase a home, prices will follow and decrease.

+Installation instructions:
+  Please download the files in the github and ensure you have the following dependencies in your environment: Panadas, Numpy, MatPlotLib, SciPy.
+The raw data files are included in Resources folder.
+The visual outputs are in the Outputs folder.
+This was run in VS Code or can be ran in Jupyter Notebook.

+Data Sources:
   Zillow Data was sourced on 7/9/2024.
 Zillow data is monthly median sales prices per metro area that is smoothed and seasonally adjusted.
-We use data for all home types (single-family home rentals and condos) as well as exclusively single-family rentals.
+We use data for all home types (single-family home rentals and condos) as well as exclusively single-family rentals (SFR).
 [(https://www.zillow.com/research/data/)]

   Mortgage Data was sourced on 7/15/2024 from Freddie Mac.
+It includes weekly interest rates for different types of mortgages.
 Merging with the Zillow data, so we have Nashville median prices for all and for single-family rentals in one place.
 [(https://www.freddiemac.com/pmms)]